ln-komandur/nextcloud-on-raspberry-pi/README.md

 1. Edit the `/var/snap/nextcloud/current/nextcloud/config/autoconfig.php` file to have `'directory'=>'/media/mynxtcld',`.
 Do not forget the trailing comma as this entry will be inside the `array(`
 1. Restart nextcloud server with `sudo snap restart nextcloud.php-fpm`

+## Enabling https
+1. Find where nextcloud https is sitting in your Raspberry Pi by executing `whereis nextcloud.enable-https`
+1. Use a self signed certificate by executing `sudo /snap/bin/nextcloud.enable-https self-signed`
+1. Set https port to 441, by executing `sudo snap set nextcloud ports.https=441` .
+Remember we already allowed port 441 in the UFW set-up.
+1. Restart nextcloud server with `sudo snap restart nextcloud.php-fpm`

 ## NextCloud client configuration